-Lee has been named a World’s Leading Patent Litigator by IAM Patent Litigation 250, and is listed in Band 1 of Chambers USA from 2007–2019.
-Seasoned litigator Lee Bromberg has “a strong reputation” in the Boston IP community, handling patent, trademark and trade dress disputes for clients in a wide range of industries.
+Lee has been named a World’s Leading Patent Litigator by IAM Patent Litigation 250, and has been listed in Band 1 of Chambers USA from 2007–2020.
+Chambers notes, “seasoned litigator Lee Bromberg has ‘a strong reputation’ in the Boston IP community, handling patent, trademark and trade dress disputes for clients in a wide range of industries.”
 Peers say he “is very experienced, and uses that experience to his advantage.”
-Chambers sources describe Lee Bromberg as “one of the best and brightest in Boston – and he has been for years.”
+Additional Chambers USA sources describe Lee as “one of the best and brightest in Boston – and he has been for years.”
 Peers also add: “He is a great lawyer and a first-class guy.”
 He has had signal success in recent years litigating in the trademark arena, in particular regarding the eligibility of color marks for registration.

 He is listed among The World’s Leading Trademark Professionals 2014–2020 by World Trademark Review.
 He has been named among the top 100 lawyers in Massachusetts, listed in The Best Lawyers in America for intellectual property and patent litigation since 2006, and named in Massachusetts Super Lawyers in the field of intellectual property through 2018.
 He has also been named the Best Lawyers 2016 and 2017 Boston “Lawyer of the Year” for Litigation – Intellectual Property.
 He has received one of the highest peer review ratings from Martindale Hubbell, based on a survey of other lawyers and judges.